-Ideally you should have achieved at least a grade 6 at GCSE to study the Pre-U. However we have accepted pupils you have not sat the GCSE, at the discretion of the Head of History.
+Ideally you should have achieved at least a grade 6 at GCSE to study History at A Level.
+However we have accepted pupils who did not take History at GCSE and they have done well.

 Whom does the subject suit?

-Everybody comes to history in the end, because everything you are interested in, or will be interested in in the future, has a history.
+Everybody comes to history in the end, because everything you are interested in, or will be interested in, in the future, has a history.
 Whether it be the history of sport, or cooking or fashion, history is everywhere.
 So you might as well fall in love with history now and save yourself a lot of catching-up and regret later in life.
-The Pre-U is a course that rewards those you go the extra mile, who are willing to chase up ideas in the library and follow strands of thought into new areas.
-If the thought of spending time reading non-fiction books for pleasure appalls you, then this is not the subject for you, however if you are intellectually curious then you will have a great two years.
+History is a course that rewards those who go the extra mile, who are willing to chase up ideas in the library and follow strands of thought into new areas.
+If the thought of spending time reading non-fiction books for pleasure appalls you, then this is not the subject for you, nor is it the subject for those on an idle path of least resistance.
+If you are intellectually curious then you will have a great two years.

 What skills should I have?

-A career in ruins.
-First and foremost, studying history is about enlightenment and we are proud to teach in a school that emphasises the importance of a liberal education.
-Learning should always be done for the enjoyment of learning.
-In more mercenary terms, history is a key facilitating subject, highly respected by universities and employers.
+History is a key facilitating subject, highly respected by universities and employers.
 Any career that requires research, putting forward or weighing arguments, public speaking or writing will welcome a background in history.
 Historians find their way into all manner of jobs, from being researchers, journalists or authors, to being lawyers, investment bankers or prime ministers.
 Studying history makes you interesting, it gives you something to talk about when networking with important clients, it helps you build commonality with strangers, it provides myriad examples of soft skills that help you achieve your aims.
-In short, it makes you a better person.
+It also makes you a popular teammate in pub quizzes.

 What trips are involved?